2020 & 2021 NC HIGH SCHOOL GRADUATES:

 There’s a new way YOU COULD EARN A DEGREE TUITION FREE

 (Don’t let this opportunity get away.
 It’ll be the best money you never spent!)

 With the North Carolina Longleaf Commitment Grant, money no longer has to be an obstacle to getting a good education that will get you hired.
-That’s because many 2021 high school graduates in the state, like you, can access up to $2,800 per year for two years—which means you could potentially earn a degree from any of the 58 community colleges across the state tuition free.
+That’s because many 2020 and 2021 high school graduates in the state, like you, can access up to $2,800 per year for two years—which means you could potentially earn a degree from any of the 58 community colleges across the state tuition free.
 (You read that right.)

 And the best part—other than the grant money itself (which, like a scholarship, never has to be repaid)—is that there’s no extra application to fill out.
 And there’s no catch, either.
 All you have to do is finish your FAFSA® (Free Application for Federal Student Aid) and enroll in an NC Community College.
 Then, if you’re eligible, the financial aid office at your community college will inform you of your grant award.

 To receive a Longleaf Commitment Grant, you must be:

 - A 2020 or 2021 North Carolina high school graduate [High school equivalency completers (GED, HiSET) are eligible]

 - A first-time college student [Career & College Promise (CCP) and Early/Middle College High School students are eligible]

 - Enrolled in a curriculum program for the 2021-2022 academic year